 In picture: Rajiv Gandhi with Simi Garewal

 In 1991, Rajiv Gandhi was posthumously awarded India's highest civilian award Bharat Ratna by the Indian Government

 Here are some photos of the former Indian Prime Minister.
 Rajiv Gandhi with singer-composer Bhupen Hazarika

 Leader of the Tibetan people His Holiness the 14th Dalai Lama - Tenzin Gyatso - in conversation with the former prime minister Rajiv Gandhi on January 18, 1988

 Indian Prime Minister Rajiv Gandhi and legendary singer Lata Mangeshkar

-On the occasion of late Rajiv Gandhi's death anniversary, here's a look at some rare images of the former Prime Minister of India from our archives...
+On the occasion of late Rajiv Gandhi's death anniversary, here's a look at some rare images of the former Prime Minister of India from mid-day archives...

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe